Dynamic programming by polymorphic semiring algebraic shortcut fusion: Introduction

+The layout of the paper is as follows.
 In Section \ref{sec:Theory}, we detail the main theoretical developments of this paper, and in Section \ref{sec:Applications} we develop DP algorithms for applications from several disciplines.
 Section \ref{sec:Related-work} puts the work into the context of existing research on DP algorithms in general.
-We end with a summary and discussion of the importance, general scope and possible extensions of the work, in Section \ref{sec:Discussion-and-conclusions}.
-The appendices contain detailed proofs of the main results in the paper, list some widely-used semirings and simplified constraint algebras, and illustrate more complex algorithm derivations involving multiple constraints.
+We end in Section \ref{sec:Discussion-and-conclusions} with a summary and discussion of the importance, general scope and possible extensions of the work.
+The appendices contain detailed proofs of the main results in the paper, list some widely-used semirings and simplified constraint algebras.